Interstate 71

-Interstate 71 (I-71) is a north–south Interstate Highway in the Midwestern and Southeastern regions of the United States.
+Interstate 71 (I-71) is a north–south Interstate Highway in the midwestern and southeastern regions of the United States.
 Its southern terminus is at an interchange with I-64 and I-65 (the Kennedy Interchange) in Louisville, Kentucky, and its northern terminus at an interchange with I-90 in Cleveland, Ohio.
 I-71 runs concurrently with I-75 from a point about 20 mi south of Cincinnati, Ohio, into Downtown Cincinnati.
-While most odd numbered Interstates run north–south, I-71 takes more of a northeast-southeast course, with some east–west sections, and is mainly a regional route serving Kentucky and Ohio.
-It links I-80 and I-90 to I-70, and ultimately (via I-65) links to I-40.
+While most odd numbered Interstates run north–south, I-71 takes more of a northeast–southwest course, with some east–west sections, and is mainly a regional route serving Kentucky and Ohio.
+It links I-80 and I-90 to I-70.
 Major metropolitan areas served by I-71 include Louisville, Cincinnati, Columbus, and Cleveland.

-Approximately three quarters of the route lie east of I-75, leaving I-71 out of place in the Interstate grid.
+Approximately three-quarters of the route lies east of I-75, leaving I-71 out of place in the Interstate grid.